kentnsw/cloud-custodian-policy/docs/journey/07-better-notification.md

 ## Moving Beyond Email

 Email fatigue is real, and we've heard you.
 Instead of inundating tenant's inbox, we're embracing a smarter combination: Slack for immediate alerts and Jira for actionable items.
 Let's take a closer look at the enhanced notification section.
+Note that the `jira_project` is a variable that can be customized for each account.

 ```yaml
 vars: